acmei/Guide-for-Transplants/neighborhood_guide.md

 Getting downtown via transit isn't impossible, but because it is further west, it can make getting to some internships inconvenient at times.
 It would not be very convenient to commute to an Eastside (Bellevue, Kirkland, Redmond) internship or job.
 If you are already coming from an hour plus commute, this might not be an issue for you.

-### South Seattle, AKA-- West Seattle, White Center, Beacon Hill, Mount Baker, Columbia City
+### South Seattle AKA West Seattle, White Center, Beacon Hill, Mount Baker, Columbia City

 _Street addresses: SW, S._